Shicheng-Guo/BIS180L_web/_posts/2017-04-13-0-bash_for_loops.md

 For each fruit we now loop through each of the numbers...

-__Exercise Five:__ Use a nested for loop to run water for each scoring matrix and gap extension penalties from 3 through 9
+__Optional Exercise Five:__ Use a nested for loop to run water for each scoring matrix and gap extension penalties from 3 through 9

 # BASH version

+__OPTIONAL: BIS180L Students do not need to do this__

+This is here as a reference in case you are working in the Bash shell

 ## For Loops